bocchino/AppleCore/README.md

 Currently AppleCore works on UNIX-like systems with the git version control system, a Java 6 compiler, and a Java 6 VM installed.
 It has been tested on Mac OS X Lion.
-In the future, other systems may be supported.
 If you are enterprising, you should be able to get the tools to work on Windows systems by installing Cygwin and writing some simple scripts to translate UNIX class paths to Windows class paths.

 To run AppleCore programs, you will also need an Apple II emulator and/or a way to transfer files to an actual Apple II.
 If you are